SigmaGmbH/swisstronik-tutorials/hyperlane_sample_crosschain_contract/README.md

 ```

 ## Deploy
-We will deploy 2 instances of `SampleCrossChainCounter`, one in Swisstronik and one in Polygon Mumbai.
+We will deploy 2 instances of `SampleCrossChainCounter`, one in Swisstronik and one in BSC Testnet.

 Before deployment, create `.env` file by running the following command:
 ```sh